 Reina Pepiada: What To Expect (Flavor & Texture & Look)

 The arepas themselves are so, so simple – just PAN corn flour, salt, and water.
-A soft dough made from white corn meal are pan-fried in a bit of oil, then finished in the oven.
+A soft dough is made from white cornmeal and are pan-fried in a bit of oil, then finished in the oven.

 The Magical "Chicken Salad" Filling